MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \Delta S_{WE} = N \cdot k_B \cdot log\left(\frac{V-\lvert \Delta V \rvert}{V}\right) < 0

-where :math:`N` is the number of particle of the ideal gaz and :math:`k_B` is the Boltzman konstant.
+where :math:`N` is the number of particle of the ideal gas and :math:`k_B` is the Boltzmann constant.

-During one cycle, the hot reservoir experiences a drope of entropy by an amount
+During one cycle, the hot reservoir experiences a drop of entropy by an amount

 .. math::